-To test the influence of plant chemotype, ants, and predators on the performance of aphids, we analysed the initial growth rate (until day eight, after which ant tending was reduced; Figure S2) of aphid colonies on each plant.
-Plant chemotype explained 9.5 % of the total variation in the model ($F{3,72}$ =3.36, P=0.023; Table 1).
+To test the influence of plant chemotype, ants and predators on the performance of aphids, we analysed the initial growth rate (until day eight, after which ant tending was reduced; Figure S2) of aphid colonies on each plant.
+Plant chemotype explained 9.5% of the total variation in the model ( $F{3,72}$ = 3.36, p = 0.023; Table 1).
 Here, the individual chemotype within the overall class was important since the aphids responded to the two chemotypes within class 2 differently.
-The difference was mainly driven by chemotype 2.1 which had, by far, the highest growth rate both in the presence and absence of ants (Fig. 3a).
+The difference was mainly driven by chemotype 2.1 which had, by far, the highest growth rate both in the presence and absence of ants (Figure 3a).

-The presence of ants on a plant had an overall positive effect on aphids by increasing colony growth rates, accounting for 13.6 % of the total variation ($F{1,71}$ =14.41, P<0.001; Table 1, Fig. 3a), but there was no evidence that higher mean ant abundances (within the ant presence treatment) on a plant resulted in higher aphid colony growth rates (LM $F{1,38}$ =1.81; P=0.187).
-We observed higher numbers of ants on plant chemotype 2.1 ($X{3}^{2}=7.66$, P=0.053; Fig. 3b; Figure S3, Table S2).
-This chemotype effect on ant abundance is not only explained by the variable aphid density (i.e. actual aphid abundance; $X{1}^{2}=9.60$, P=0.002) across the plants (i.e. density-mediated indirect chemotype effect), as the effect of chemotype on ants remains significant after including aphid abundance in the model.
-This shows that there is a potential trait-mediated indirect effect of plant chemotype on ants ($X{3}^{2}=7.93$, P=0.047; i.e. chemotype effects on aphid traits indirectly affects ants), leading to even higher ant abundances on chemotype 2.1, as expected with a simple increase in aphid numbers (i.e. higher ant-aphid ratio).
+The presence of ants on a plant had an overall positive effect on aphids by increasing colony growth rates, accounting for 13.6% of the total variation ( $F{1,71}$ = 14.41, p < 0.001; Table 1, Figure 3a), but there was no evidence that higher mean ant abundances (within the ant presence treatment) on a plant resulted in higher aphid colony growth rates (LM $F{1,38}$ = 1.81; p = 0.187).
+We observed higher numbers of ants on plant chemotype 2.1 ( $\chi_3^2$ = 7.66, p = 0.053; Figure 3b; Supporting information Figure S3, Table S2).
+This chemotype effect on ant abundance is not only explained by the variable aphid density (i.e., actual aphid abundance; $\chi_1^2$ = 9.60, p = 0.002) across the plants (i.e., density-mediated indirect chemotype effect), as the effect of chemotype on ants remains significant after including aGrowth rate until day eight. bModels used were linear models.
+All full models contained interaction terms of main variables, but were not retained in the final models (not significant).
+All analyses were performed in R. "-" shows where a term was not retained in the most parsimonious model. "x" shows terms that were not included in the model.